 Sizing and Fit

 The second step in sizing is to determine your hip belt size.
-Below the identified iliac crest but slightly above your hip bones is where your hip belt should rest.
-This is most important with packs that offer a separate hip belt sizing option or when the hip belts are interchangeable.
+Your hip belt should rest below the identified iliac crest but slightly above your hip bones.
+This is most important for packs that offer a separate hip belt sizing option or when the hip belts are interchangeable.
 Some models have an expandable hip belt, like the Fit on the Fly feature of some Osprey packs, which extends the size with a simple adjustment.

-When you get on the trail, keep in mind that the load lifters should regularly be adjusted to account for terrain changes, hiking uphill or downhill, and as pack content weight changes.
-The load lifter straps move the backpack's bulk closer to your body to create stability or move the load away from your body to shift the weight load.
-Lastly, tighten the sternum/chest strap.
+- Lastly, tighten the sternum/chest strap.
 This connects the two shoulder straps across your chest to keep it in place and to add to the stability of the weight load.
 This should be adjusted comfortably so that it doesn't rest too high on your neck or too low across your chest.
-The sternum straps should pull the shoulder straps inward enough to relieve any chaffing on your inner arms and should also shift the overall pack weight slightly more into your hips by reducing shoulder pressure.
+The sternum straps should pull the shoulder straps inward to relieve any chaffing on your inner arms.
+They should also shift the overall pack weight into your hips by reducing shoulder pressure.

-Once all of these sizing aspects are considered, you can determine whether a pack is a good fit.
-It should be comfortable under a weight load with little pressure on the shoulders and most of the weight bearing on your hips.
-It should be well padded with no chafing on the shoulders and hips and tightened thoroughly and adequately on the torso length, waist belt, shoulder straps, load lifters, and sternum/chest strap.
+Once you've nailed the adjustments, you can determine whether a pack is a good fit.
+It should be comfortable under a load, with very little pressure on the shoulders and most of the weight on your hips.
+It should be well padded with no chafing on the shoulders and hips, the length should match your torso well, and it should fit comfortably with regards to the waist belt, shoulder straps, load lifters, and sternum/chest strap.

-Sizing a pack can be simple although there are many variations and a professional fit is recommended to assure comfort and functionality.
+Sizing a pack can be simple, although there are many variables to consider.
+If it's your first pack, a professional fit could go along way to teach you what to watch for and to assure the pack's comfort and functionality.
 Outdoor retailers are an excellent resource to assist you in sizing and fitting.

 Women's Specific Features